How to convert MapInfo to Shapefile (MIF/MID to SHP)

 reader.png

-Now to view the data, click on the Parks reader feature type on the canvas to open the popup menu.
-Then on the popup menu click the View Source Data button to view the data in the Visual Preview Window.
+Now, to view the data, click on the Parks reader feature type on the canvas to open the mini toolbar.
+Then, on the mini toolbar, click the View Source Data button to view the data in the Visual Preview Window.

 viewdata.png

 In the Visual Preview window (or FME Data Inspector), take note of the length of the attribute names.
-Since we are planning on writing out to Esri shapefile we will need to shorten the attribute names to only 10 characters.
+Since we plan to write to an Esri shapefile, we will need to shorten the attribute names to 10 characters or less.

 visualpreview.png